nathantannar4/NTComponents/README.md

 [![CocoaPods Compatible](https://img.shields.io/cocoapods/v/NTComponents.svg)](https://img.shields.io/cocoapods/v/NTComponents.svg)   [![CocoaPods](https://img.shields.io/cocoapods/metrics/doc-percent/NTComponents.svg)]()
 <br>

+For the better part of two years I have been learning Swift.
+During this time I used a lot of 3rd party dependencies to build out my apps.
+While they were useful for getting started, I wanted to dive deeper and create my own set of components that would have the essentials I would need to develop apps moving forward.

 I faced an ongoing problem of always having to set the tint color, font choice and general defaults for every project.
 To solve this I made `NTComponents`.
 A set of classes that will inherit defaults defined in `AppDelegate`.
 This grew into also adding useful extensions, models and custom views simplify app creation while maintaining great UI/UX.

 ## Features

 * Maintain consistency and style with ease
     * Set global app defaults, such as color or font, that will be defaults in all NTComponent classes
-* New base class controllers to work with
+* Custom container controllers
+    * NTDrawerController, NTScrollableTabBarController and more!
-* Material color palette built in
+* Material color palette available
+* FontAwesome and GoogleMaterialDesign icons available
-* Ripple effect for buttons and views available
+* Material ripple effect for buttons and views available
-* Common icons built in
 * Programatic auto layout
-* Many useful extensions
+* Many useful extensions (seriously take a look!)

 ## Documentation
 While NTComponents has yet to be fully documented, you can find the docs here: https://nathantannar.me/NTComponents/docs/